Language variables can be stored in two places in Kirby:

 - As an array of key/value pairs in your language definition files in

 - As an array of key/value pairs in a plugin using the

-Those files can contain as many custom variables as you need.
+Those arrays can contain as many custom variables as you need.

 Those translated variables can be fetched in your template, plugins or snippets with the

 You can provide a fallback if the language variable is not defined: